Course Outline

 Format:

-Submit: Week 13 and Exam period.
-Initially working collaboratively as a team, the class will identify distinct population groups in the community and review their particular needs and vulnerability to suicide.
-You will contribute to this knowledge base and reflect on your peers’ contributions, to be submitted by Week 13.
-You will then choose a population to address on your own to produce a ‘White paper report’, targeted at a government level, according to the guidelines provided.
-In the report, submitted in the exam period, you will examine the complex needs of your chosen population, then evaluate current prevention strategies to propose appropriate new initiatives.
+Submit: Week 11 and Exam period.
+Part A (submit in Week 11): You will identify a distinct population group in the community and review their particular needs and vulnerability to suicide.
+You will contribute your findings to build a class knowledge base, thereby working collaboratively as a interdisciplinary team, i.e., sharing your insights and reflecting on your peers’ contributions.
+Part B (submit in Exam Period): You will choose a population to address on your own, to produce a ‘White paper report’, targeted at a government level, according to the guidelines provided.
+In the report, you will examine the complex needs of your chosen population, then evaluate current prevention strategies to propose appropriate new initiatives.
+Full details and guidance provided in your Learning Management System.

 Criteria: